 Job Retention Scheme

-The Chancellor has just announced that the furlough scheme will be extended until the end of March 2021 to give residents certainty over the Winter months.
+The Chancellor has just announced that the furlough scheme will be extended until the end of April 2021 to give people certainty over the Winter months.

 The details are as follows: